 The merit means that the judges have deemed the image to be of excellent quality and artistry.
 Some photos are considered to be exceptional and are selected to be part of the Imaging Excellence Collection (which was renamed from the Loan Collection in 2021).
 The official IPC presentations are then held at the Exhibition at the Imaging USA Conference held in January of the following year.

-- In 2021 my submissions received a bronze designation for having all four photographs judged for merit.
+- In 2021 my submissions earned me a designation of Bronze Photographer of the Yearr for having all four photographs judged for merit.
 Only about 10% of photographers receive this designation in a given year.

-- In 2020 my first images were accepted in the Loan Collection, which represents the absolute best of the photos for the year.
+- In 2020 my first images were accepted for Image Excellence (what was then called the Loan Collection), which represents the best in photography for the year.

-- In 2019 I received a prestigious bronze award at IPC for having all four of my photos receive merits.
+- In 2019 I was a Bronze Photographer of the Year for having all four of my photos merit at IPC.